-We’ve just come out of one of the longest upwards market trends in history and it hasn’t been a gentle ease-out either, with record-breaking drops across several market indexes.
+When this was written at the start of 2020, we'd just come out of one of the longest upwards market trends in history.
+And it wasn't a gentle ease-out we experienced, and we saw record-breaking drops across several market indexes.

 What is an investment strategy?

-At Wealthify, we offer five different investment styles which vary based on the amount of risk involved.
+At Wealthify, we offer five different investment styles which vary based on the amount of risk that's involved.
 In order to provide better clarity on these strategies, here’s a quick rundown of what they are, and what they aim to do:

 - Tentative – the priority here is to limit loss, but still aim to achieve reasonable gains.
-There will be a larger number of shares held than in our Cautious Plans, but with more stable investments like Cash and Bonds helping to reduce any volatility within the markets.
-However, taking more risk for improved gains means that you also need to be comfortable with potentially seeing some downward movement in your Plans when markets change.
+Typically, there will be a larger number of shares held than in our Cautious Plans, but with more stable investments like Cash and Bonds helping to reduce any volatility within the markets.
+However, taking more risk for potentially improved gains means that you also need to be comfortable with potentially seeing some downward movement in your Plans when markets change.

 Why would you change your risk level?